It can be difficult for parents to tell whether their teenagers are just "being teens" or whether there is something more serious going on.

 - keeping themselves fully covered at all times, even in hot weather

-- signs of depression, such as low mood, tearfulness, a lack of motivation or lack of interest in everything
+- signs of depression, such as low mood, tearfulness, a lack of interest in everything

 - signs of low self-esteem, such as blaming themselves for any problems or thinking they are not good enough